banner

 Cyber Security Management

-Hi, I’m Paul and I’m a second-year mature student studying Cyber Security Management at Bournemouth university.
+Hi, I’m Paul and I’m a final year mature student studying Cyber Security Management at Bournemouth university.
 I have lived in and around Bournemouth since the late 90s and really love the area and now class it as my home.
 In my past I worked with various charities and service organisations based in the area and have missed not being able to contribute since I got married and had children.
 The Lead Community Warden role enables me to be a part of and contribute to my community as well as ensure families and students can live in the same neighbourhoods together safely and happily.

 PhD Coastal Ecology